Clams Oreganata – Feast of the Seven Fishes

 - 1/2 cup – flat-leaf Italian parsley (chopped fine)

 - 1 cup – Italian seasoned breadcrumbs ( store-bought or homemade)

 - 3-Lemons (quartered and seeded)

 - Scrub clams well.
-Place in a bowl and cover by one inch of cool water.
+Place in a bowl and cover with one inch of cool water.
 Lightly salt the water and let the clams purge for a few hours or preferably overnight.

 - At the boil, add the clams.
-Cover and cook approximately 5 minutes.
+Cover and cook for approximately 5 minutes.

-- Discard any unopened clams and remove pot from heat.
+- Discard any unopened clams and remove the pot from heat.

 - Remove the clam meat from the opened shells.
 Leave the clam meat whole or, if desired, chop coarsely.

 - Cover a baking sheet with foil and place 12 half clam shells on it.